application-creators/python_fastapi_with_database/README.md

  * [Isort](https://pycqa.github.io/isort/)
  * [Flake8](https://flake8.pycqa.org/en/latest/)

-This helps developers to keep the same code styling in the project.
+This helps developers to keep the same code style in the project.

 To install the hooks in your repo, first [install pre-commit](https://pre-commit.com/#install) in your system.
 Then run:
 ```shell